Frequently Asked Questions

 Currambine is a private billing practice.
 Our fees vary according to the length of consultation, for example:

 If you are experiencing financial hardship, let us know so we can make alternative arrangements.
 We believe that no one should go without.

-**All Appointments that are scheduled before 8am or after 5pm and on Saturdays will be privately billed, This includes children,pensioners,or health care card holders
+**All Appointments that are scheduled before 8am or after 5pm and on Saturdays will be privately billed.
+This includes children, pensioners and health care card holders.

 We can lodge your Medicare claim on your behalf electronically immediately after your appointment.
 In most cases Medicare will pay the rebate into your account by the end of the next business day.
 To register your bank details with Medicare, please use this LINK.

 Please advise us if you need to cancel your appointment as soon as possible so that we can care for someone else.
 We may charge a fee if you repeatedly fail to attend for your appointment.

 We reserve some urgent appointments for emergencies or urgent matters.
 Please let us know the urgency so we can help you make a timely appointment.
 We keep a standby list if these urgent appointments have all been used.